-At 1928 Seville was a host of Ibero-American Exposition and for this purpose the entire southern end of the city was rebuilt.
-A pavilions for the exhibitions, gardens and grand boulevards were built to host a great World’s Fair.
+At 1928 Seville was a host of Ibero-American Exposition, and for this purpose, the entire southern end of the city was rebuilt.
+Pavilions for the exhibitions, gardens and grand boulevards were built to host an excellent World’s Fair.

-The semicircular plaza is approximately 200 meters long, with two towers at the ends.
-The central building contains of main rooms in which today some Government offices are located.
+The semicircular Plaza is approximately 200 meters long, with two towers at the ends.
+The central building contains the main rooms in which today some Government offices are located.
 One of them is City Hall.
-In front of it a small lake is situated with a four bridges on it.
+In front of it, a small lake is situated with four bridges on it.

 Because of it’s picturesque appearance, the plaza was a backdrop for many movies and music videos.
 Here are just some of them.